 As a sociologist, I am motivated by my desire to understand the social, economic and political influences on relationships in institutions.
 My research spans the areas of workplace stratification, workplace diversity, occupations, and intersectionality.
 Specifically, I focus on how race and gender affect advancement in traditionally white institutional spaces, and how systemic gendered racism plays a critical role in the experiences of women of color within predominantly white spaces.
 I am particularly interested in the intersection of race, gender, and class and how they jointly operate on the experiences of women of color in the workplace.

-My forthcoming book You Don’t Look Like a Lawyer: Black Women and Systemic Gendered Racism is scheduled to be published on April 18, 2019 in Joe R. Feagin’s prominent series Perspectives on a Multiracial America (Rowman & Littlefield Publishing Group, Inc.).
+My book You Don’t Look Like a Lawyer: Black Women and Systemic Gendered Racism was released in April 2019 in Joe R. Feagin’s prominent series Perspectives on a Multiracial America (Rowman & Littlefield Publishing Group, Inc.).

 About the book: You Don’t Look Like A Lawyer documents how systemic gendered racism and white racial framing deny access and advancement to partnership for black female lawyers.
 Drawing from narratives of black women, their experiences center around gendered racism and are embedded within institutional practices at the hands of predominantly white men.
 In particular, the book covers topics such as (1) appearance; (2) white narratives of affirmative action; (3) differences and similarities with white women and black men; (4) exclusion from social and professional networking opportunities (the Boys’ Club); and (5) lack of mentors, sponsors and substantive training.
 The core of this book highlights the often-hidden mechanisms elite law firms utilize to perpetuate and maintain a dominant white male system. critical race analysis, the reader is exposed to this exclusive elite environment, demonstrating the rawness and reality of black women’s experiences in white spaces.
 By weaving the narratives with a This framework allows us to hear the voices of black women as they tell their stories and perspectives on working in a highly competitive, racialized and gendered environment, and the impact it has on their advancement and beyond.

-To visit the publisher’s website and to pre-order, click here.
+To visit the publisher’s website and to order, click here.

 A powerful and much-needed book, with fine insights about black legal professionals that scholars, journalists, and the professionals themselves will find enlightening.
 Well-written, this highly readable book makes innovative use of systemic racism theory to assess their racialized experiences and creative agency in difficult workplaces dominated by elite white men, legal worlds getting too little attention in current scholarship and mass media. — Joe Feagin, Texas A&M University